Evita-M/Evita-M/README.md

 -   🌍  I'm based in Czechia/Greece
 -   🖥️  See my portfolio at [http://www.eva-matova.work/](http://eva-matova.work)
 -   ✉️  You can contact me at [eva.matova6@gmail.com](mailto:eva.matova6@gmail.com)
--   🧠  I'm currently sharpening my skills with Node.js, Express and SQL aka talking to servers and databases
+-   🧠  Currently I am experimenting with AI agents using OpenAI's API to create an intelligent personal assistants
--   🛠️  Stack I enjoy: React, Next.js, TypeScript, styled-components, RWD, Tailwind CSS, UI/UX, (custom) design systems, Node.js & Express (REST APIs)
+-   🛠️  Stack I enjoy: React, Next.js, TypeScript, styled-components, RWD, Tailwind CSS, UI/UX, (custom) design systems, Node.js & Express (REST APIs), GraphQL
 -   🤝  I'm open to collaborating on interesting projects.
 Half to learn, half to share knowledge and the rest for fun
 -   💭  My motto: _The only way to do great work is to love what you do.
 (Steve Jobs)_
 -   ⚡  When I’m not perfecting pixels or debugging JS, you’ll find me coaching in [Czechitas](https://www.czechitas.cz/en) or sharing my knowledge on [Medium](https://medium.com/@eva.matova6)